 The decision in the case reinforces that, although medical evidence is important, it is for the employer to assess, and then ultimately the ET, to decide whether the impacts of the individual’s condition are serious enough to be classed as a disability.
 All of the requisite elements (including substantial, long-term effect on day-to-day activities) need to be present.

-So, we need not be quite so scared of stress, anxiety and depression.
+We need not be quite so scared of stress, anxiety and depression.
 Although please still do be wary of these conditions, and please still seriously consider the medical evidence before making any decisions.
 It is nice to repeat some further good news for employers.